MCT-master/mct-master.github.io/_posts/2022-04-02-aleksati-5g-nmp.md

 ## Commercial 5G

-Inside the building of the Department Musicology at UiO, the 5G reception was poor.
+Inside the Musicology building at UiO, the 5G reception was poor.
 After inspecting Telenor's coverage map of our location, we decided to place the routers outside and pre-configured them to be in Bridge mode, hoping it would generate better coverage, create a more stable connection between our routers, and boost overall performance.
 According to the routers' location-optimizing software, we achieved a stable 75% 5G coverage at [this location](https://goo.gl/maps/VJXb1KhEBAaPhz4x6).

-From here, we measured the bandwidth to be a stable 400Mbps of download with 60Mbps upload speed.
+From here, we measured a stable 60Mbps bandwidth.

 The transmission sweet-spot for audio was achieved using jackTrip with a buffer size of 512.
 Unfortunately, experimenting with lower buffer sizes only resulted in massive jittery audio and dropouts.
 We found the optimal stereo audio settings to be the following: